 What is an EGD?

 Also called upper endoscopy is a procedure used to visually examine your upper digestive system with a tiny camera on the end of a long, flexible tube.
-This is performed by a Gastroenterologist.
+This is performed by Dr. Maher, an expert Gastroenterologist in Katy.

 Reasons Why it is Done

 An upper endoscopy is used to diagnose and treat conditions that affect the upper part of your digestive system, including the esophagus, stomach and beginning of the small intestine (duodenum).
-Your doctor may recommend an endoscopy procedure to:
+Doctor Maher in Katy, may recommend an endoscopy procedure to:

 - Investigate symptoms.
 Help your doctor determine what's causing digestive signs and symptoms, such as nausea, vomiting, abdominal pain, difficulty swallowing and gastrointestinal bleeding.